Mini staycation – The Narrowboat, Weedon

 THE MUDDY VERDICT:

 Good for: Weekend breaks, secret dates, and catching up with mates.
-It’s a step into rural Northamptonshire, but offers the cuisine most often associated with gastro cuisine.
+It’s a step into rural Northamptonshire, but offers the cuisine most often associated with larger towns and cities.
 There are seven exclusive, cosily furnished en-suite canalside rooms, and packages all include a full cooked breakfast.
 The rooms have been ranked as a AA 4 star silver inn, as if we weren’t impressed already.
 The nearby attractions make the stay an enjoyable and interesting one, unless of course you just fancy a quick walk down the towpath and an evening of food and wine instead of getting back into the car and exploring the local area.
 Go for the weekend and do both.
 Also, happy days, dogs are welcome in the bar area.

 Not for: Traditional pub goers looking for cheap and cheerful.
 This pub/restaurant is the real deal and the ambition of Kirsty Collins, and The Narrow Boat management will keep this establishment on Northamptonshire’s radar for all the right reasons.